 Topping

-- Place the chocolate into a small bowl and melt in a double boiler or microwave until the chocolate is smooth.
+- Place the chocolate into a small bowl and melt in a double boiler over low heat or in a microwave until the chocolate is smooth.

 - Set aside to cool for 5 minutes until the chocolate is lightly warm.

-- Dip the top ?’s of your pastry into the chocolate and swirl as you list out to lightly drain any excess.
+- Dip the top โ โs of your pastry into the warm chocolate sauce and swirl as you lift out to lightly drain any excess.

 - Repeat with your remaining pastries and set aside for the chocolate to set.